zzzprojects/learn-orm/tutorials/docx/modify-document.md

 }
 ```

-In the above example, you will see that we have called `SaveAs()` method which save the changes to the new file.
+In the above example, you will see that we have called the `SaveAs()` method which saves the changes to the new file.

 When you execute the above example, you will see that the new word document is created that contains the following data.